 vary in strength and how often they occur.
 There are different patterns of movement.

-They depend on the age of the baby.
-Most babies tend to be more active in the evening
+They depend on the baby’s age.
+Most babies tend to be more active in the evening hours.

-hours.
 This can start as early as the second trimester.
-A baby may be more active
+A baby may be more active about an

-about an hour after the mother eats.
-This is because of the increase in sugar (glucose)
+hour after the mother eats.
+This is because of the increase in sugar (glucose) in

-in the mother's blood.
-Fetal movement normally increases during the day with peak
+the mother's blood.
+Fetal movement normally increases during the day, with peak activity

 Why might I need to do fetal movement counting?